odysseyindia/odyssey-tours/content/english/destinations/india/regions/rajasthan-and-the-north/indian-highlights-copy/_index.md

         nights: ''
   - day: 6
     item:
+      - type: info
+        url: ''
+        title: Day 7
+        content: ''
       - type: excursion
         url: >-
           /destinations/india/states/delhi/cities/delhi/excursions/half-day-tour-of-old-delhi-by-metro-and-rickshaw/
-        title: Morning tour of Old Delhi by Metro & rickshaw
+        title: Morning tour of Old Delhi by Metro & rickshaw ● Evening departure
         content: >-
           A half-day tour to Old Delhi using the modern Metro and the traditional cycle rickshaw.
-The Metro brings you to the heart of Old Delhi in a few minutes, to visit the magnificent Jama Masjid mosque, India's largest.
+The Metro brings you to the heart of Old Delhi in a few minutes, to visit the magnificent Jama Masjid mosque, India’s largest.
 You then walk and ride cycle rickshaws through the fascinating maze of narrow streets around Chandni Chowk, a jumble of craft shops, traders, mosques and temples.